tony-waters/tony-waters.github.io/_posts/2025-02-01-three-ways-with-jpa-one-to-one.md

 Note that the Customer is still the Parent and still controls the lifecycle.

 ## Variant D

 All the relationships so far have been Bidirectional.

 Variant-D illustrates a Unidirectional relationship from Customer to Profile.
-It is similar to Variant-A except Profile does not know about Customer.
-So the Profile entity has no reference to Customer:
+It is similar to Variant-A except Profile does not know about, and has no reference to, Customer:

 <pre>
 @Entity